What is a gastric bypass?

 A gastric bypass is performed via a viewing operation

 The scars are small, allowing you to recover quickly.

 The following complications can occur during or after the procedure:

-– Vitamin deficiency.
-The best thing you can do in this case is to stay calm, lie down quietly and drink water.
-If you have had a gastric bypass performed, you will have to swallow vitamins, because the small portions that you can now eat do not provide enough vitamins.
+Vitamin deficiency.
+What you can do best in this case is stay calm, lie down quietly and drink water.
+When you have had a gastric bypass performed, you will have to swallow vitamins, because the small portions that you can now eat do not provide enough vitamins.

 Dumping.
 Dumping occurs when high-calorie food enters the small intestine too quickly.
 Think of sugars, fats and carbohydrates.
 Because the blood goes to the gut, the blood pressure drops in the brain, making you sleepy or dizzy.
 It can also cause palpitations and you can sweat excessively.

 What can I expect after a gastric bypass?

 A gastric bypass has a big impact on your life.
 You have to eat differently and more consciously because your body can process and absorb less food.
 For example, you have to take extra vitamins every day after the stomach reduction.
 After the surgery, you must eat liquid or ground food for three weeks, so that the stitches in the stomach can heal well.